Engelbert107/WineQuality/README.md

    ![](https://github.com/Engelbert107/WineQuality/blob/main/images/cm_rf.png)

 ### Model comparison
 We compared all six models using the ROC Curve, AUC scores, and other performance metrics.
 The ``Random Forest`` model outperformed all other models in precision, recall, confusion matrix analysis, and ROC-AUC curve performance.
 Based on these evaluations, we conclude that Random Forest is the best model for our task.
+Clearly, the model needs to be improved to reduce classification errors.

 ![](https://github.com/Engelbert107/WineQuality/blob/main/images/auc_roc_robust.png)